emiburns/complete_guide_to_database_normalization_in_SQL/README.md

 #### Overview

-Repo for Towards Data Science article [“A Complete Guide to Database Normalization in SQL”](xxx) by Emily Burns.
+Repo for Towards Data Science article [“A Complete Guide to Database Normalization in SQL”](https://towardsdatascience.com/a-complete-guide-to-database-normalization-in-sql-6b16544deb0) by Emily Burns.
 Includes SQL files written to demonstrate facets of relational database normalization with the synthetic ‘Northern\_California\_Therapists’ dataset.